AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: plug-ins; makefile.py

-If your application is build through a Makefile, you should probably load the :file:`makefile.py` startup script (see the :menuselection:`Tools --> Plug-ins` menu).
+If your application is built through a :file:`Makefile`, you should probably load the :file:`makefile.py` startup script (see the :menuselection:`Tools --> Plug-ins` menu).

 .. index:: build targets
 .. _The_Target_Configuration_Dialog: